Become an associate

 AQA and Oxford University Press have joined forces to deliver globally relevant qualifications that reflect the latest in the UK’s standard.
 This venture offers international GCSEs, AS and A-levels to meet the needs of British curriculum schools internationally.

-Lead Assessment Writer - Lead Assessment Writers are responsible for creating question papers and mark schemes which reflect the requirements set out in a brief.
+Lead Assessment Writers are responsible for creating question papers and mark schemes which reflect the requirements set out in the blueprint.

 Key deliverables